hackclub/hackclub/workshops/discord_bot_saveMessages/README.md

 This workshop requires that you know how to set up a hello world discord bot!
 It is REALLY easy.
 If you do not know how to create a this look at [this link](https://workshops.hackclub.com/hello_bot/).

 Okay!
 All good!
-Let's start! ***make sure to put json with brackets***
+Let's start!

+You will start with an index.js file.
+This is where you will be writing your javascript code.
+Also, create a file cased msgs.json and add a pair of brackets to it.
+This will be where the messages will be stored.
+If you do not know what a JSON is, it is a file format that allows you to save key value pairs.
+If you need for information, check [here](https://www.json.org/json-en.html)

-You should have something that looks like this.
-There are a few things here you won't understand but will be explained.
+In your index you should have something that looks like this that you will be familiar with from creating a Hello World bot program, but there are a few things here you won't understand but will be explained.
 ```js
 const Discord = require('discord.js')
 const client = new Discord.Client()